-A really lovely characteristic of this sculpture is the preservation of so much color.
-In addition to colored garments and pillows, red laced boots, her black tresses and his blond ones, one can easily discern the gender specific skin tones so typical in Etruscan art.
+the gender specific skin tones so typical in Etruscan art.
 The man's ochre flesh signifies his participation in a sun-drenched, external world, while the woman's pale cream skin points to a more interior, domestic one.
-Gendered color conventions were not exclusive to the Etruscans but have a long pedigree in ancient art.
-Though their skin and hair color may be different, both figures share similar facial features-archaic smiles (like the ones we see in ancient Greek archaic sculptures), almond shaped eyes, and highly arched eyebrows-all typical of Etruscan art.
+Gendered color conventions were not exclusive to the and hair color may be different, both figures share similar facial features-archaic smiles (like the ones we see in ancient Greek archaic sculptures), almond shaped eyes, and highly arched eyebrows-all